Finomnis/AirQualitySensor/README.md

 >
 > I kind of finished the project but didn't actually manufacture a dedicated PCB for it.
 Therefore there
 > are no official schematics for the hardware.
+>
+> Note that the `v1` hardware that I did get manufactures had an unknown fail in it that kept messing up the calibration of the Sensair S8 in random intervals.
+I never found out what the problem was.

 ---